GHDonline moderators are experts in their fields and passionate about improving health care delivery through collaboration.

 Sonjelle, MPH, started her career in public health as the Director of Operations of a community-based health outreach organization with a focus on HIV/AIDS, in rural Ghana, and has ten years of experience in program implementation, monitoring and evaluations spanning grassroots to global levels.
 Her time in Ghana cemented her dedication to public health approaches that are collaboratively designed and implemented with rigorous and meaningful data capture.
 Sonjelle joined FIND in January 2017 as the Monitoring and Evaluation Officer focusing on Hepatitis C.

 Maggie Sullivan is a family nurse practitioner with an interest in serving immigrant patients and their families.
 She received her BA from Barnard College in Comparative Religion and Art History.
 She later completed her master in nursing at the University of California - San Francisco with a sub-specialty in women's health.
 Her research interests include the health of undocumented immigrants, day laborers and their sending communities.
 Publications include "Mental Health of Undocumented Mexican Immigrants: A Review of the Literature" and "Towards la clínica de mis sueños: Findings from a needs and assets assessment among rural nurses in Chiapas, Mexico."
 In 2009, Ms. Sullivan completed an internship with Partner In Health's (PIH) Institute for Health and Social Justice.
-She now works at Boston Health Care for the Homeless and continues to collaborate with PIH on its projects in Chiapas and Guatemala.
-Ms Sullivan is Co-Chair of the Board of Directors of the Global Nursing Caucus and is on faculty at University of California - San Francisco's School of Nursing.
+Ms Sullivan is now a doctoral candidate in public health at the Harvard T.H.
+Chan School of Public Health.
+She continues to work at Boston Health Care for the Homeless and collaborate with PIH on projects in Chiapas.
+Ms Sullivan is on the Advisory Board for the Global Nursing Caucus and is an Assistant Clinical Professor at University of California - San Francisco's School of Nursing.

 Dr. Grigory Vasilievich Volchenkov, is specialist in TB control on regional level and TB infection control and Head Doctor at Vladimir Oblast Tuberculosis Dispensary.
 He was born in 1962 in Murom, Russia.
 He graduated Ivanovo State Medical Institute, Russia, in 1985.
 He worked in Vladimir Cardiology Hospital as cardiologist, intensive cardiology care specialist and medical director in 1985 – 1999.
 In 1999 – 2002 he was working for Oblast Department of Health as a chief internal medicine specialist of Vladimir oblast.
 At that time he became responsible for TB and HIV control in the oblast.
 Since 2002 until now he is head of Vladimir Oblast Tuberculosis Dispensary and director of oblast TB control program.